 The second world war bought haunting loss too: her childhood forest playground that she and others hoped to save from the Nazi policy of destroying landscapes that might harbour resistance fighters was cut down (now the Sint-Kruis district of Bruges).

 Migration became Marcelle’s path to happiness and security with a British serviceman she met in her mid 30s in 1954, a lover who offered her a modern respect for woman, encouragement in her career and unconditional love that the architect she had married just after the war had not shown his younger wife.
-In 1955, Marcelle became one of a minority of women who took on the establishment to fight for freedom in her choice to divorce, to maintain access to her young daughter and to forge a career with a move to Britain to be with the partner of her choice.
+In 1955, Marcelle became one of a minority of women who took on the establishment to fight for freedom in her choice to divorce, to maintain access to Karin, aged 4, and to forge a career with a move to Britain to be with the partner of her choice.

 In London her practice changed, unrestricted by her previous portrait clients’ tastes.
 She explored experimental avant-garde techniques and achieved gallery exposure and critical attention across Europe, reviews in archives existing by Georges le Breton, Pierre Rouve, Sheldon Williams, Eric Newton, Alastair Gordon, Conroy Maddox and Max Chapman.
 In the mid 60s, Van Caillie's health began to deteriorate and she gradually faded from view.